ken-power/SensorFusionND-3D-Object-Tracking/README.md

 ![](results/Lidar_TTC_Manual_Calculations.png)

-The calculations are in the [results spreadsheet](results/results.xlsx).
-The top view perspectives of the Lidar points for each frame are shown below, and in the [Image Results markdown file](ImageResults.md).
+The calculations are in the [results spreadsheet](results/FP5_performance_results.xlsx).
+The top view perspectives of the Lidar points for each frame are shown below, and in the [image in the lidar_top_view folder](results/images/lidar_top_view).
 These are used to estimate the distance to the preceding vehicle in each frame.

 A graph of `v0` shows the velocity per frame: